The Hockey Sweater: Summary

 The Hockey Sweater is based on a real-life experience Carrier had in 1946 in his hometown of Sainte-Justine, Quebec.
 The story centres on the obsession he and his friends had with the Montreal Canadiens' organization and their star player, Maurice "The Rocket" Richard.
 He writes of how they emulated Richard's style and mannerisms, and on the ice: "we were five Maurice Richards against five other Maurice Richards, throwing themselves on the puck.
 We were ten players all wearing the uniform of the Montreal Canadiens, all with the same burning enthusiasm.
 We all wore the famous number 9 on our backs."

 His old sweater having worn out, Carrier's mother seeks to replace it.
-She writes a letter to Eaton's in French to order a new sweater from their English-only catalogue, which she could not read.
+She writes a letter to Eaton's in French to order a new sweater from the Eaton's catalogue, which he said had order forms only in English, although Eaton's had published a French catalogue since 1927 and accepted correspondence in French and several other languages.
 When the package arrives, the young Carrier is horrified to discover the sweater of the rival Toronto Maple Leafs was sent by mistake.
 He argues with his mother, who refuses to return the sweater for fear of offending "Monsieur Eaton", believing him to be an English-speaking fan of Toronto (unaware that Eaton's policy was "Goods Satisfactory or Money Refunded", as shown on the cover of the catalogue).

 A humiliated Carrier wears the sweater to the rink where his peers stare at him in his blue sweater.
 His coach removes him from his usual forward position, holding him back as a reserve on defence.
 By the third period, he still has not played when one of his team's defencemen is struck with a stick.
 Believing his chance had finally come, Carrier jumps onto the ice, only to be given an immediate penalty by the parish priest acting as referee.
 The priest claims Carrier's substitution is illegal as there are already five players on the ice.
 Carrier is so angry that he smashes his stick on the ice in frustration, for which the curate scolds him: "just because you're wearing a new Toronto Maple Leafs sweater unlike the others, it doesn't mean you're going to make the laws around here."
 The curate sends Carrier to the church to pray for forgiveness, where Carrier instead asks God to send "a hundred million moths" to eat his Toronto Maple Leafs sweater.